DzarelDeveloper/DzarelDeveloper/README.md

 ---

 ## 🚀 About Me
 Hi!
 I'm DzarelDeveloper, a passionate web and software developer.
 I love solving complex problems and bringing creative ideas to life through code.
-My expertise lies in Web Development, Arduino, and Python programming.
+My expertise lies in Web Development, and Python programming.
 Outside of work, I enjoy gaming, coding, and engaging with the tech community.

 ---